 - Do not change your dose.
 Take Hydrocodone Bitartrate and Acetaminophen Tablets exactly as prescribed by your healthcare provider.
-Use the lowest dose possible for the shortest time needed. - For acute (short-term) pain, you may only need to take Hydrocodone Bitartrate and Acetaminophen Tablets for a few days.
-You may have some Hydrocodone Bitartrate and Acetaminophen Tablets left over that you did not use.
-See disposal information at the bottom of this section for directions on how to safely throw away (dispose of) your unused Hydrocodone Bitartrate and Acetaminophen Tablets. - Take your prescribed dose every four to six hours as needed for pain. - Do not take more than your prescribed dose.
-If you miss a dose, take your next dose at your usual time.

-- Call your healthcare provider if the dose you are taking does not control your pain. - If you have been taking Hydrocodone Bitartrate and Acetaminophen Tablets regularly, do not stop taking Hydrocodone Bitartrate and Acetaminophen Tablets without talking to your healthcare provider. - Dispose of expired, unwanted, or unused Hydrocodone Bitartrate and Acetaminophen Tablets by taking your drug to an authorized DEA-registered collector or drug take-back program.
-If one is not available, you can dispose of Hydrocodone Bitartrate and Acetaminophen Tablets by mixing the product with dirt, cat litter, or coffee grounds; placing the mixture in a sealed plastic bag, and throwing the bag in your trash.
+Use the lowest dose possible for the shortest time needed. - Take your prescribed dose every four to six hours as needed for pain. - Do not take more than your prescribed dose.
+If you miss a dose, take your next dose at your usual time. - Call your healthcare provider if the dose you are taking does not control your pain. - If you have been taking Hydrocodone Bitartrate and Acetaminophen Tablets regularly, do not stop taking Hydrocodone Bitartrate and Acetaminophen Tablets without talking to your healthcare provider. - Dispose of expired, unwanted, or unused Hydrocodone Bitartrate and Acetaminophen Tablets by promptly flushing down the toilet, if a drug take-back option is not readily available.
 Visit www.fda.gov/drugdisposal for additional information on disposal of unused medicines.